Human Core Experience

 This far-reaching, but logically defendable, view of the difficulty to obtain objective knowledge of existing dimensions outside ourselves does not undermine the importance of searching for objective knowledge if we remember:

-• that a human individual certainly has the certain experience of a physical body but is actually dependent on consciousness and awareness in order to experience herself and her world and that it, because of this, is not possible to demonstrate the objectivity of this awareness with technical methods.
+• That a human individual certainly has experience of her physical body but is actually dependent on consciousness and awareness in order to experience herself and her world.
+But that it is not possible to demonstrate the objectivity of this awareness with technical methods.

-• and that science in our time is mainly focused on the search for knowledge of the physical and material dimensions of life.
+• and that natural science in our time is mainly focused on the search for knowledge of the physical and material dimensions of life but not as much on mental and spiritual dimensions.

 We should be grateful to have this higher mental ability.
 But if we place too much confidence in its possibilities to make existence known and understood, we risk to reject phenomenons which only can be experienced but, so far, not be logically explained.
 Thus we may give a too restricted form to the search for, and understanding of, a possible greater reality.
 It is here that the acceptance of a human core experience has its place.